 Wellness Exams: A comprehensive physical exam in a time of wellness vs. illness is very important.
 It allows us to know your pet's “normals”.
 So when you bring in your puppy or kitten for their vaccine series or your adult dog or cat for its annual tests and vaccines, they will have a full physical exam.
 It is at these visits when we find deviations from “normals” that we may catch the disease early.
 At the very least, we establish baselines for comparison if your pet comes in with an illness.
 We will see as you do a difference in his behavior or stance, whatever the case may be, that we may not be able to appreciate as well if we do not know the pet in a good state.

 Emergency Services: Pets receiving routine vaccinations, wellness exams, screening tests and deworming are much less susceptible to illness.
 However, sometimes accidents happen and emergency services are required.
 Emergencies during office hours are always given priority.
 Please be patient if your appointment runs late due to another emergency.
 You would want the same priority given to your pet should the need arise.
 After hours emergency services provided by North Blount Animal Hospital are a privilege reserved for clients with pets receiving regular preventative health care from us.
 The cost of an after-hours emergency office visit is $98.
 Estimates will be given for services treatments at the emergency evaluation.
 Please make note of our Payment Policies.
-If your pet does not receive regular preventative care from North Blount Animal Hospital or in the event that Dr. Brothers is unavailable for an emergency call, you will be referred to one of the area emergency hospitals.
+If your pet does not receive regular preventative care from North Blount Animal Hospital or in the event that the office is closed and Dr. Brothers is unavailable and your pet needs emergency services, these are area emergency clinics: